-Colm Sweet, a teacher of mathematics in West Sussex (UK), devised this prompt in 2007 and was the first to use it in a classroom.
+Colm Sweet, a teacher of mathematics in West Sussex (UK), devised the prompt in 2007 for use in his own classroom.
 The prompt has led to highly successful inquiries, combining student-led exploration and teacher instruction.
 The inquiries have moved from calculations of theoretical probabilities to models that attempt to take account of 'real world' considerations.

 As it is not always evident to students that the prompt can be linked to probability, the teacher might guide the orientation phase of the inquiry more than is the case for other inquiries on the website.
 For example, the teacher could restrict questions and comments to those that relate to picking balls from the triangle or to the arrangement of the 'racked' balls.
 Another approach involves the teacher in requiring students to pose questions in the lesson before the inquiry is due to start.
 This gives the teacher time to restrict the inquiry to particular topics.
 The selected questions can then be presented to the students in the form of a co-created worksheet (see examples below).

 Questions and comments have included the probability of picking certain colours (or of not picking a certain colour) and the probability of picking a given sequence of two or three balls.
 They have also involved the probability of racking the balls in the way shown or racking the reds and blues in rows of two and three respectively.
 In the early phases of the inquiry, the teacher is advised to establish that each outcome - that is, the result of picking one of the six balls - is equally likely.

 The prompt has exposed students' misconceptions of probability.
 Some examples of statements that have generated class discussion or led to requests for teacher instruction are: